jacklee032016/VHDL/programming.rst

 *.
 Xilinx: Xilinx Programming Cable, USB Cable

+*.
+Default driver is not working, must add driver with xilinx tools;

 Steps:

-* Delete Driver and Reinstall with `Add Design Tools or Device 2017.4`: select
+* Delete Driver and Reinstall with `Add Design Tools or Device 2017.4`: select;

+* When everything is OK, the green light is on, otherwise it is yellow light;

 Device